 Ainslie and Gorman Arts Centres is calling for Expressions of Interest from a broad range of creative practitioners and communities working in the fields of writing and literature; music; visual art; installation; dance; performance; live art; experimental work; community engaged practice and interdisciplinary work.
 We are open to works in development, one off and series events, longer term projects, workshops, discussions, forums and professional development opportunities.

-Participation in our Artistic Program is an opportunity for artists, producers and curators to present arts activities, programs and events in a supported capacity,
+Participation in our Artistic Program is an opportunity for artists, producers and curators to present arts activities, programs and events in a supported context.

 Artists Toolkit provides ongoing support for artists, helping them to plan for and expand their practice, and maximize their ability to secure funding and other resources with a focus on the options available in the ACT.